4 Indigenous children lost in jungle for 40 days after plane crash are found alive in Colombia

 The president said the youngsters are an “example of survival” and predicted their saga “will remain in history."

-The crash happened in the early hours of May 1, when the Cessna single-engine propeller plane with seven passengers and a pilot declared an emergency due to an engine failure.
+No details were immediately released on how the youngsters managed to survive on their own for so many days.

-The small aircraft fell off radar a short time later and a frantic search for survivors began.
-The three adults were killed, and their bodies were found in the area.
+The crash happened in the early hours of May 1, when the Cessna single-engine propeller plane with six passengers and a pilot declared an emergency due to an engine failure.

 Sensing that they could be alive, Colombia's army stepped up the hunt for the children and flew 150 soldiers with dogs into the area to track the group of four siblings, ages 13, 9, 4 and 11 months.
 Dozens of volunteers from Indigenous tribes also helped search.